Wsiegenthaler/hyperloglog-ts/README.md

 ## Features

-* Custom backends: Implement the `Hasher` trait to use the hashing method of your choice.
+* Custom backends: Extend the `Hasher` class to use the hash function of your choice.
 A 32-bit Jenkins hash backend is provided by default.
 * Lower-bound correction: "Linear Counting" is used when the estimated cardinality is low relative to the number of registers.
 * Upper-bound correction: Estimated cardinality is adjusted when found to be high relative to the size of the hash space.
 * An additional correction is made to compensate for 'systematic multiplicative bias' resulting from hash collisions.
+* Type defs

 ## Example